-When you hire analysts, or an individual’s role changes which requires more access to the data warehouse, you want to make sure they have the appropriate permissions to analyze metrics in the warehouse.
+When you hire analysts, or an individual’s role changes which requires more access to the Data Warehouse, you want to make sure they have the appropriate permissions to analyze metrics in the warehouse.
 If they lack the proper permissions, this will create a barrier in completing their tasks.
-Or, if there’s no restrictions in what objects they can access in place, those unfamiliar with the data warehouse might alter or drop an object.
+Or, if there are no restrictions in what objects they can access in place, those unfamiliar with the Data Warehouse might alter or drop an object.

 How to Handle Permissions Correctly

 Making sure your BI Tools access levels mirror the employment status of your employees helps you track users and prevent security issues.
-The main priority of permissioning is to prevent users from being able to access sensitive information, or, from accidentally deleting data that can’t be recovered.
+The main priority of granting permission is to prevent users from being able to access sensitive information, or, from accidentally deleting data that can’t be recovered.

 We recommend setting user permissions at a team level because as you scale up your usage and add more users, it’s easier to track.
 Tracking individuals in a small company is trivial since you know everyone by name and when new people are hired and when people leave.
 In large companies you don’t know the vast majority of the people you work with and do not know when their roles or employment status changes.

 Sharing accounts is an unfortunate practice that you need to keep an eye on.
 Sharing accounts makes it impossible to hold users responsible to what action they’ve carried out.
 If there needs to be an answer as to why a user dropped a table or updated a column, you might have to ask multiple people to figure it out.
 This can also be a potential breach of an agreement you may have with your customer and their expectations of how you handle their data.
 We recommend giving each user a separate account.
 This ensures security compliance and accountability in the event of an error.